HermanMartinus/justsketchme-frontend/docs.md

 <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#repeat" /></svg></span>
 This will flip your model horizontally for a perfect mirror image.
 This is useful for mirroring poses from the pose library (think running).

-### Lock/hide joints

-<span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#lock" /></svg></span>
-This will toggle disable/enable and hide/show all the joints on the model so that your scene is cleaner when working on other models.
-It prevents accidental manipulation of models you're happy with.

 ### Hide model

 <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#eye" /></svg></span>
-This will toggle the visibility of a model so you can hide objects while not working on them to keep your workspace cleaner.
+This will toggle the visibility of the object in scene so you can hide it while not working on them to keep your workspace cleaner.
 This prevents clutter and accidental manipulation.

+### Lock model

+<span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#lock" /></svg></span>
+This will toggle the ability to modify an object so that your scene is cleaner when working on other elements.
+It prevents accidental manipulation of models you're happy with.

 ### Delete